Visitors Guide to the

 April 1 to October 31, the site is open daily: Monday - Saturday: 10 am - 4 pm

 November 1 to March 31, the site is open Thursday - Saturday: 10 am - 4 pm

 The Bauvais-Amoureux House is open on weekends April 1

 through October 31, and open daily June 1 through mid-August

 Group tours are available year-round with advance reservations.

 The Bauvais-Amoureux House and the Dr. Benjamin Shaw House

 are part of the Felix

 Vallé State Historic Site.
-Admission to all three sites is $4 for Adults and $2.50 for students.
+Admission to all three sites is $5 for Adult

 Felix Vallé State Historic Site is located in the downtown historic district